 You may also not have a need for stackability.
 And you may feel like you do a fine job racking your beers without too much sediment.
 It is for this reason some people may feel a carboy, siphon, and airlock would do about the same job.
 If you aren’t interested in sampling throughout the fermentation period or being able to conveniently check the gravity, then I might agree.

 Overall, you may find you can get what you need without having to shell out for the SS Brew Bucket.
+See this page for more product suggestions.

 - Limited to 7 gallons